Batmanchik/Vertex/README.md

 # Cheops AI (Multi-Channel Fraud Intelligence System)

-Cheops AI is a local MVP for detection of multi-channel financial fraud patterns (legal + crypto).
+Vertex is a local MVP for detection of multi-channel financial fraud patterns (legal + crypto).
 It combines ML risk scoring, ETL for transaction logs, a FastAPI backend, and a Streamlit multipage frontend.

 ## Current Architecture